BUDGET STRATEGY: GETTING THE DEAL DONE

 - “Foot in the Door.”
 Many large, long-standing, popular public sector programs began small.
 An effective way to expand a program is to run a small pilot program, study, or demonstration project.
 Legislators and board members are generally willing to appropriate small amounts of money to try “innovative” approaches.
 With time, many of those small experiments morph into large-scale programs.

 - “It’s just temporary.”
 Like “small innovations,” legislators and board members are much more willing to provide temporary funding for a program or project than they are to provide permanent funding or budget authority.
 Crafty managers are able to convert temporary funding into either “ongoing temporary funding” or even permanent authority.

 - “Re-categorize.”
 Sometimes shifting a program to a different part of the budget is a necessary step toward expansion.
-For example, public health advocates have successfully argued that many public health activities like smoking cessation or diabetes prevention are actually education or outreach programs.
-Within the education budget they have access to a much wider range of funding sources and constituent champions.
+For example, public health advocates have successfully argued that many public health activities like smoking cessation or diabetes prevention are in fact education or outreach programs.
+Within the education budget, they have access to a much wider range of funding sources and constituent champions.
 We’ve seen a similar dynamic with homeland security.
-Many programs in areas like crime prevention and cybersecurity were once local public safety initiatives, but have since migrated to far more lucrative state and federal homeland security budgets.
+Many programs in areas like crime prevention and cybersecurity were once local public safety initiatives but have since migrated to far more lucrative state and federal homeland security budgets.